utkarsh2102/utkarsh2102.org/content/posts/foss-in-june-21.md

 Now that I've joined [Canonical to work on Ubuntu full-time](https://utkarsh2102.com/posts/hello-canonical/), there's a bunch of things I do! \o/

 This month, again, was dedicated to PHP 8.0, transitioning from PHP 7.4 to 8.0.
-And finally, me and Bryce were able to complete the transition! \o/
+And finally, I and Bryce were able to complete the transition! \o/

 This month, I also became an Ubuntu Core Developer. :D I'll write about it in sometime; lol, yet another promise.
 Heh.